marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 In class components, `this.state` represents the state.

-`this.state` is always a JavaScript object with properties
+`this.state` is always a JavaScript object which can have varois entries (properties)

 State changes happen via `this.setState()`